 • The need for a color that wasn't commonly used elsewhere in interfaces but still felt familiar (purple being a close cousin to the ubiquitous blue)

-The other color, green, probably has more predictable roots since it is the dominant brand color of ChatGPT, the largest player in the space.
+The other common color, green, is the dominant brand color of ChatGPT, the largest player in the space.
 Green and purple are also complementary to each other on the color wheel, so the pairing shouldn't be surprising.
+Github has recently adopted a green, purple, blue palette for its AICopilot.

 Should you use purple or green, or something else?
 That's up in the air, and up to you.